Director of Graduate Studies Attn: Ph.D. Program

 - GRE Scores: GRE General Required (GMAT not accepted)

 - English Language Exam: TOEFL, IELTS, or Duolingo English Test required* for applicants whose first language is not English

 - GPA: Undergraduate GPA calculated on 4.0 scale required

 Department-Specific Application Requirements (submitted through online application)

-Students will also have the option to apply to the joint degree program in each of our allied disciplines: economics, political science, psychology and sociology.
+Students will also have the option to apply to the joint degree program in each of our allied disciplines: political science, psychology and sociology.
 There are a limited number of spots for the joint degree program.
 You can find more information for this program here: Joint Degree.

 Statement of Purpose Guidelines